Better.com CEO fires 900 employees on pre-holiday Zoom call

 "The last time I did it, I cried," Garg confides to the fired employees.
 "This time I hope to be stronger."

-The Zoom call is sparking outrage on social media, with professionals on LinkedIn decrying Garg's delivery as being "crass" and criticizing the announcement and its timing, coming just weeks before the holidays.
-On LinkedIn, fired workers are asking for leads on new jobs, while also expressing their surprise at the sudden terminations.
+The Zoom call is sparking outrage on social media, with users decrying Garg's mass video layoff as "crass" and criticizing its timing just weeks before the holidays.
+On LinkedIn, fired Better.com workers are asking for leads on new jobs, while also expressing surprise at the sudden terminations.

-In the video, Garg says the layoffs impact 15% of the company, but he misspoke, according to the person familiar with the company, who said they impact about 9% of the company's workforce.
+In the video, Garg says the layoffs impact 15% of Better.com's workforce, but he misspoke, according to the person familiar with the company, who said about 9% of employees are affected.
 Officials at Better.com didn't respond to requests for comment.

 The layoffs may also have come as a surprise given that Better.com had received $750 million in funding just days before Garg fired the employees.
 The cash infusion is due to Better.com's plan to go public through a so-called Special Purpose Acquisition Company, or SPAC, with a blank-check company known as Aurora and funds provided by investor SoftBank, according to TechCrunch.